View entire map.

-The Tacoma/Pierce County HOV Program is a series of projects that build 70 high-occupancy-vehicle (HOV) lane miles on I-5, SR 16 and SR 167 in Pierce County.
+The Tacoma/Pierce County HOV Program is a series of projects that build high-occupancy-vehicle (HOV) lanes on I-5, SR 16 and SR 167 in Pierce County.

 From this page, you can navigate to individual projects that make up the program.
 Some projects are complete, some under construction, others in design and some are unfunded.

-Through 2023, six funded projects will be designed and constructed in Tacoma from the Nalley Valley to the King County line.
+Through 2020, six funded projects are being designed and constructed in Tacoma from the Nalley Valley to the King County line.

 Real-time highway conditions through Tacoma are also available.